top of page

 Panel by Panel: I've No Business in Show Business

 It's a fine line between the comic book business and show business... one I wasn't destined to cross.
-An excerpt from my comic book career memoir, Panel by Panel: My Comic Book Life, a work in progress, coming soon to Kickstarter.
+An excerpt from my comic book career memoir, Panel by Panel: My Comic Book Life.

 The group was kind of a catch-all for projects that didn’t fit elsewhere in the DCU, Vertigo, or the alternative comics imprint Piranha (later Paradox) Press, including adaptations of movies not made from a DC property.
 One such movie was Cool World, a 1992 hybrid live action and animated film in the style of the 1988 hit, Who Framed Roger Rabbit?
 Cool World was a Paramount Picture starring Kim Basinger, Gabriel Byrne, and Brad Pitt, directed by Ralph Bakshi for which DC would produce the one-shot double-sized Cool World Movie Adaptation (November 1992), adapted by Michael Eury, pencilled by Alan Kupperberg, inked by Stan Shaw, and with a cover by Bakshi.
 We followed that with the miniseries, Cool World #1 – 4 (April – September 1992) prequel to the movie, written by Eury, with art by Stephen DeStefano, Chuck Fiala, and Bill Wray, and covers by Bakshi and Stan.